 There are some titles which simply deserve a good pair of headphones and some quality listening time.
 To our delight, Call of Duty: Infinite Warfare is one of these titles.
-A frame of reference for any audio junkies out there; we played Infinite Warfare with the Sennheiser HD598s, and it sounded amazing.
-There is an issue with the master volume which causes the bass to peak, but it is easily fixable by turning down the master volume and turning up your PC’s/AMP’s volume.
+A frame of reference for any audio-junkies out there; we played Infinite Warfare with the Sennheiser HD598s, and it sounded amazing.
+There is an issue with the master volume which causes the bass to peak, but it is easily fixable by turning town the master volume and turning up your PC’s/AMP’s volume.

-While the audio is working, however, things are crisp and clear.
-Explosions are boomy and powerful but don’t completely drown out the dialogue.
-Characters are still audible over the sounds of war, but they don’t unrealistically somehow talk over it – when there is something else going on, characters yell to be heard, just as they should.
+While the audio is working however, things are crispy and clear.
+Explosions are boomy and powerful, but don’t completely drown out dialogue.
+Characters are still audible over the sounds of war, but they don’t unrealistically somehow talk over it - when there is something else going on, characters yell to be heard, just as they should.

 If we had to choose one part of Infinite Warfare that really stood out, it would be the campaign.
 So many of the small changes and additions made this time around seem to just… work.